digidem/digital-democracy.org/_posts/blog/2021-09-23-mapeo_selected_as_a_2021_solver_with_mit_solve.md

 ---
 categories: blog
-title: Mapeo selected as a 2021 Solver with MIT Solve
+title: Mapeo named a 2021 Solver with MIT Solve
 published: true
 date: 2021-09-22
 excerpt: >
   Every year, MIT Solve calls for tech-based solutions to global challenges and selects the most promising pitches among thousands of applications.
-This year, we entered Mapeo in the MIT Solve Resilient Ecosystems Challenge, alongside 418 other solutions from around the world.
-We’re honored to announce that Mapeo was one of seven Solver teams chosen for this challenge.
+This year, Mapeo was one of seven Solver teams chosen for the Resilient Ecosystems Challenge.
 author: "Emily Jacobi "
 image: /assets/48941308913_087bec5204_o.jpeg
 tags: